 * Safety

-The considerations of the safety required is minimal in this project, due to the unlikelyhood of a failure resulting in any sort of damage to a human being.
+The considerations of the safety required is minimal in this project, due to the unlikelihood of a failure resulting in any sort of damage to a human being.
 All of our battery systems are too low voltage and current to harm any human, and if the cars were to hit a human running at full speed, it would most likely be more of an inconvenience for the car than the person.
 That being said, each functional lane has wires extending to the sensors mounted on the bridges, which does present a tripping hazard to those who would walk around the intersection without looking.

 Performance, Security, Quality, Reliability, Aesthetics etc.